comprna/R2Dtool/README.md

 Rscript R2_plotMetaTranscript.R [annotated transcriptomic sites] [save path for plot, including .png/.svg extension] [name of filter field] [cutoff for significant sites] [lower/upper cutoff for significant sites]
 ```

+Optional argument:
+- The flag "-c [method]" can be used to change the strategy used for displaying confidence intervals between loess (default) or binoial confidence intervals (-c "binom")

 Notes:
 - *filter field* corresponds to the column name by which significant sites are selected
 - *cutoff* is the value of the filter field at which significant sites are chosen
 - *lower/upper* allows the selection of significant sites which have a value either *lower* or *higher* than the cutoff.
-- It is recommended that users use the plotMetaTranscript code as a starting point to generate publicaion quality metaTranscript plot.
+- It is recommended that users use the plotMetaTranscript code as a starting point to generate publication quality metaTranscript plot.
 The code is annotated and easily edited.

 ### Make a metajunction plot

 ```
 Rscript R2_plotMetaJunction.R [annotated transcriptomic sites] [save path for plot, including .png/.svg extension] [name of filter field] [cutoff for significant sites] [lower/upper cutoff for significant sites]
 ```

+Optional argument:
+- The flag "-c [method]" can be used to change the strategy used for displaying confidence intervals between loess (default) or binoial confidence intervals (-c "binom")

 Notes:
 - *filter field* corresponds to the column name by which significant sites are selected